jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1b.md

-+++
+---
+heading: "Chapter 1b"
+title: "The Philosophy of Stoicism"
+linkTitle: Chapter 1b
-title=  "The Philosophy of Stoicism" heading=  "Chapter 1b" description=  "Zeno was the founder of the Stoicism.
-According to him, every animal was by nature recommended to its own care, and endowed with self-love" image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1a" linkbtext=  "Chapter 1a" linkf=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1c" linkftext=  "Chapter 1c"
+description: "Zeno was the founder of the Stoicism.
+According to him, every animal was by nature recommended to its own care, and endowed with self-love"
-+++
+image: /covers/tms.jpg
+weight: 6
+---

 {{< s v="19" >}} Zeno was the founder of the Stoicism.
-According to him, every animal was by nature=
+According to him, every animal was by nature:
 - recommended to its own care, and
 - endowed with self-love